mes32/set-glom/README.md

 > quit
 ```

 Above the user first enters `1 2 3`, followed by `4 5` followed by `aaa bbb`.
 Since each of these sets are disjoint (there are no shared elements), three sets are echoed back to the user.
 Next the user enters `bbb 5 7`.
-This new set bridges the sets `{aaa, bbb}` and `{4, 5}` also intorducing the new element `7`.
+This new set bridges the sets `{aaa, bbb}` and `{4, 5}` also introducing the new element `7`.
 This results in a new set composed of all of these elements.
 The set `{1, 2, 3}` is unchanged.

 ## References
 - [https://clojuredocs.org/](https://clojuredocs.org/)